Viewer's Guide: Aug. 1 Solar Eclipse

+Friday, August 1 is a red-letter day for eclipse enthusiasts.
+On that date, the sun will be partially eclipsed over an immense area that includes western and central Asia, parts of northern and central Europe, all of Greenland and even a small slice of northeastern North America.
 A total solar eclipse — the first in nearly two and a half years — will be visible along a narrow track that will start over the Northwest Passage of Canada, gives a glancing blow to northern Greenland, then shifts southeast through Siberia and western Mongolia and before ending near the famed Silk Route of China.
+The path of totality for this upcoming eclipse is never more than 157 miles (252 km) wide.

 Where it's visible